• Skip to primary navigation

 Stay connected with Mom and Dad.

-Calling mom and dad once a week will allow for a way to vent about what is happening in the dorm or class.
+Calling Mom and Dad once a week will allow for venting about what is happening in the dorm or class.
 This helped my daughter when dealing with issues.
-But, as a parent, you need to let go of the conversation after you hang up with her.
+But, as a parent, you must let go of the conversation after you hang up with her.
 Moms and Dads want to help, but, in some cases, we can't, and they need to figure it out for themselves.
 Allow your daughter to learn through the process.

 Create a Freshman Binder for Your Daughter